datasciblog/datasciblog.github.io/_posts/2019-12-19-DL-finishing-deep-learning-specialisation.md

 ## What DiD I Learn?

 - You really don't need a solid mathematics background to start learning.
-In fact, most of the time,

 > If you don't understand, don't worry about it.

--

 ## Helpful Resources